-Nichole came to KapKa from Wisconsin where she taught middle school Language Arts and served as an advisor to sixth grade students.
-In these roles she discovered to joy of helping students become passionate readers, guiding them to books that grabbed their attention and assisting them in building their reading skills.
-The experience revealed to her how rewarding it can be nurture and foster a students' growth.
-Nichole also completed part of her student teaching program in rural Uganda, where she learned the value of a close community, flexibility and a strong connection with nature.
+Nichole came to KapKa from Wisconsin, where she taught middle school Language Arts and served as an advisor to sixth grade students.
+In these roles she discovered the joy of helping students become passionate, skilled readers and reflective, ever-growing thinkers and change-makers.
+Nichole also completed part of her student teaching program in rural Uganda, where she learned the value of a close community, flexibility, and a strong connection with nature.
 She holds a Bachelor of Education degree from the University of Wisconsin-Madison with a minor in French.

-Nichole is helping KapKa kids grow into people who respect one another and their surroundings, and who have a passion for learning and can think critically, but maintain a sense of wonder.
-She supports her students in creating and learning with confidence while maintaining an open mind for constructive criticism.
-Nichole sees her role as guiding students along their journey to become the best possible versions of themselves, and people who seek to understand and improve their world.
+Nichole is helping KapKa kids grow into people who respect one another and their surroundings, have a passion for learning, think critically, and share their wonderings.
+What Nichole values most about KapKa is how students are respected as intelligent, kind, and capable co-creators of learning.
+Nichole sees her role as guiding students along their journey to become the best possible versions of themselves: people who seek to understand and improve their world.

-Outside of school, Nichole enjoys reading, practicing yoga, playing frisbee, eating delicious food at new restaurants, singing, taking pictures, spending time with friends, calling distant family members and traveling.
-She is eager to take advantage of all that the Pacific Northwest has to offer by hiking, camping, kayaking and skiing.
+Outside of school, Nichole enjoys reading, practicing yoga, playing frisbee, singing, taking pictures, spending time with friends, calling distant family members, and traveling.
+She is eagerly taking advantage of all that the Pacific Northwest has to offer by hiking, camping, kayaking, and skiing as much as possible!

 Music and Art Teacher